chndpreeti/Sentimental-Analysis/README.md

 Analyzing Sentiment from Text using Azure Functions.

-Scraping apps review data of Food ordering app from Google Play Store by Python with library Google-Play-Scraper.Using Azure Text Analytics to perform sentiment analysis for reviews content.
+Scraping apps review data of Food ordering app from Google Play Store by Python with library Google-Play-Scraper.

+Using Azure Text Analytics to perform sentiment analysis for reviews content.

 Visualizing the sentiment distribution reviews content.